This is srtc, a "simple" WebRTC library (publish side is done and working quite well, subscribe is in progress, works but needs more time to mature).

 - Video simulcast (sending multiple layers at different resolutions) including the Google VLA extension.

-Can be used for publishing media from a server side system i.e. where network bandwidth is good and where you want to run multiple (hundreds or perhaps thousands) of simultaneous WebRTC sessions on a single computer so Google's implementation is not a good choice due to its hunger for threads.
+Efficient.
+Can be used for publishing media from a server side system i.e. where you want to run multiple (hundreds or perhaps thousands) of simultaneous WebRTC sessions on a single computer so Google's implementation is not a good choice due to its hunger for threads.

-The API is deliberately not compatible with Google's, but close.
-The Google WebRTC library is inteded for browsers, and therefore its API has to match that defined for JavaScript and cannot be changed.
+The API is deliberately not compatible with Google's, but the concepts are similar.
+The Google WebRTC library is inteded for browsers, and therefore its API has to match the API defined for JavaScript and cannot be changed.
 I decided that it's not necessary to follow the JavaScript API.

-Create a PeerConnection, ask it to create an SDP offer, send it to a WHIP server using your favorite HTTP library, then set the SDP answer on the PeerConnection.
-This will initiate a network connection and its state will be emitted via the state callback.
+Create a PeerConnection, ask it to create an SDP offer, send it to a WHIP / WHEP server using your favorite HTTP library, then set the SDP answer on the PeerConnection.
+This will initiate a network connection, whose state will be emitted via the connection state callback.

-Once connected, you can start sending audio and video samples using these methods:
+Once the peer is connected, you can start publishing audio and video samples using these methods:

 - setVideoSingleCodecSpecificData